dMatrix

 Connect your assistant

-Links an outside assistant to your datrix account so it can actually build and save matrices.
+Links an outside assistant to your dMatrix account so it can actually build and save matrices.

 Do this first — it's what makes it real